leizhangg/Data-Analysis-of-Climate-Change-Using-Python/README.md

 **Problem Statement:**\
 In this project, we are trying to answer the following questions:
 * What are the key influencing factors of climate change in United States.
-* How Meat Consumption, Food wastage are contributing to it?
+* How are those factors contributing to it?
-* What will be the trend in next years?
+* What will be the impact in next years?

 **Objectives:**
-* Perform factor analysis (PCA) to create climate change metric.
-Alternatively, climate change metric can be defined on one variable alone (such as daily average temperature)
+* A K-means clustering will be performed based on evidence variables (dependent variables) such as TMAX, TMIN, TAVG, SNOW and PRCP.
+Derived variables such as max, min and         average of these variables are calculated.
+Also, ‘Year Over Year Change’ variable defined as ‘max-min’ are calculated.
 * Build multivariate regression model to understand the drivers of climate change
-* Predict the impact of food industry on climate change and provide recommendations by states/clusters of states to reduce or control climate change

 **Table of Content**
 1. [Introduction](#Introduction)